How to Increase Dopamine for Mood and Motivation

 7. Engage in healthy, pleasurable activities

-Obviously this will vary from person to person, but engaging in healthy and pleasurable activities will naturally increase dopamine to benefit the mind and body.
+Obviously, this will vary for each person but engaging in healthy and pleasurable activities will naturally increase dopamine to benefit the mind and body.

-These activities can include anything from hiking, to spending time with family or friends, learning a new language, playing a musical instrument, or even listening to music.
+These activities include things like hiking, spending time with family or friends, learning a new language, playing a musical instrument, or even listening to music.

 8. Meditate or practice yoga